raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 ## Coding the lights

-This part is optional - if you don't have a Blinkt or don't want to put lights on your timelapse camera, you can skip this section.
+This part is optional.
+If you don't have a Blinkt or don't want to put lights on your timelapse camera, you can skip this section.

 1. If you have not done so already, attach the Blinkt to your Pi Zero, ensuring that it is powered off first.
 The Blinkt must be attached with the curved edges matching the curved edges of the Pi Zero to avoid permanently damaging it.